FulfilledCovenant/CovEngineV2/README.md

 # CovEngineV2

-A comprehensive system optimization and tweaking tool for Windows 10-11
+A fully open source system optimization and tweaking tool for Windows 10-11

 ## Features